 This innovative program provides a blend of programming know-how and develops expertise in data analyses with medical and healthcare applications.

-The program provides practical skills in creating variables, entering data, and running analyses in SAS.
+Turning to SAS, this program provides practical skills in creating variables, entering data, and running analyses in SAS.
 SAS programmers can command salaries upwards of $80,000 per year right out of college.
 SAS is the program of choice for research in clinical trials, in medical and healthcare settings, and increasingly in business and market research.
 Internships and summer jobs in these areas require SAS expertise.
 While courses in C++, Python, and HTML are widely available, SAS programs for teens are a rarity, giving graduates of this program a competitive advantage.

 Date: June 29 – July 3